Paying For Drug And Alcohol Treatment

 What About Medicaid And Medicare?

 As stated directly on the Medicaid website, “Medicaid is the single largest payer for mental health services in the United States and is increasingly playing a larger role in the reimbursement of substance abuse services.”
 In fact, the Centers for Medicaid and CHIP Services (CMCS) recently aligned specific priorities for the next few years regarding several things, including an “effective benefit design for substance use disorder services.”
+In Massachusetts, Medicaid and the Children’s Health Insurance Program (CHIP) are combined into one program called MassHealth.

 For Medicare, coverage depends on a few things.
 First, the treatment must be completed in a facility with a provider that is compliant with Medicare.
 Treatment must also be doctor-recommended and your doctor must set up your treatment plan.
 Treatment is generally covered if the person was hospitalized due to substance abuse and moved later to a facility for recovery (much like many other insurance plans).